wrkzcoin/wrkzcoin/extras/explorer/README.md

 - the private key is correct
 - the transaction page JSON includes the transaction public key
 - the daemon was restarted after any RPC changes

+### Tools menu items show "wrkz-crypto.js failed to load"

+Confirm `vendor/wrkz-crypto.js` was copied to the web root alongside `index.html`, and that the web server serves `.js` files from `vendor/`.

+### Copy buttons do nothing

+`navigator.clipboard` requires a secure context.
+Over plain HTTP on a hostname other than `localhost`, the page falls back to `document.execCommand('copy')`, which some browsers refuse.
+Serve the explorer over HTTPS, or select the text manually.

 ### Browser shows RPC or CORS errors